-• Maintained in a good condition, suitable for the purpose and readily available for use, and prominently marked as a first aid container.
+Maintained in a good condition;

+- Suitable for the purpose of keeping the items referred to above in good condition; - · Readily available for use; and - Prominently marked as a First Aid container.

 Reporting Accidents and Record-Keeping Statutory requirements

 The reporting of accidents involving employees, as opposed to pupils, is contained in the Health and Safety section of the Whole School Policies.
 Serious accidents and injuries to pupils are recorded on incident forms and lodged with the Director of Operations.